johng148/Space-Z-Group/README.md

 ->obj directory: directory automatically created by the TADS engine that contains the compiled object game files.

-->CompletedGame directory: contains the playable Windows exectuable and the zip files that can be downlodaded for other systems.
+CompletedGame directory: contains the playable Windows exectuable and the zip files that can be downlodaded for other systems.

 **How to Build and Play Game:**

-The game is directly playable on a Windows computer by downloading the executable: https://github.com/johng148/Space-Z-Group/blob/master/The%20Game/Space%20Z%20Group.exe
+The game is directly playable on a Windows computer by downloading the executable: https://github.com/johng148/Space-Z-Group/blob/master/CompletedGame/Space%20Z%20Group.exe

 For MAC users, the player has to download and install the appropriate interpreter for their system: https://www.tads.org/tads3.htm# (either QTads or CocoaTADS).
 For Unix/Linux users, the player has to download and install either QTads or FrobTads.
 FrobTads is a console text-only interpreter: https://www.tads.org/tads3.htm#.
 For support in downloading and installing the QTads interpreter refer to https://realnc.github.io/qtads/old_index.html#Download.
-Once QTads (or CocoaTADS) has been installed, the player can download the zipped game file from: https://github.com/johng148/Space-Z-Group/blob/master/The%20Game/Space%20Z%20Group.zip.
+Once QTads (or CocoaTADS) has been installed, the player can download the zipped game file from: https://github.com/johng148/Space-Z-Group/blob/master/CompletedGame/Space%20Z%20Group.zip

 **Current Progress:**